 A compressor is designed with only one thing in mind, and that is to reduce dynamic range.

 An equalizer was designed to accentuate favorable frequencies to better sculpt the audio spectrum.
 Anything else is distortion, which in many cases can prove to be unfavorable and yet quite favorable in some instances.
-I have experienced many different pieces of hardware and software used to emulate the corresponding hardware and I can confidently say that the differences are greatly exaggerated.
+Alexander Lindo has experienced many different pieces of hardware and software used to emulate the corresponding hardware and he can confidently say that the differences are greatly exaggerated.
 A knowledgeable engineer can get a usable sound out of most compressors.
 Having said that the SSL 4000 Buss compressor and the 1176 are two excellent compressors.
 The 1176’s super fast microsecond attack time distorts the incoming signal, giving it a perceived “liveliness”.
-The SSL 4000 Buss compressor add life to a mix through the use of distortion as-well.
+The SSL 4000 Buss compressor add life and consistency to a mix through the use of distortion as-well.